Glenn Curtiss: Architect of American Aviation

 Glenn Curtiss with First Army and Navy Fliers at Curtiss' Flying School, San Diego, California, 1911

-Glenn Curtiss envisioned an important, practical role for aviation, both for the military and civilians.
-In a shrewd move that generated income, helped sell planes, served as a recruiting arm for employees, and bolstered Curtiss's relationship with the United States military, he established flying schools.
-It paid to instruct Army and Navy fliers, as Curtiss-trained pilots needed Curtiss planes to fly in the service.
+Glenn Curtiss believed aviation could be practical for both the military and civilians.
+He established flying schools--a shrewd move that generated income, helped sell planes, served as a recruiting arm for employees, and bolstered Curtiss's relationship with the United States military.
+It paid to instruct Army and Navy fliers, as Curtiss-trained pilots needed would need Curtiss planes to fly in the service.

 Aircraft for use on water seemed logical to Glenn Curtiss.
 He had grown up fishing, swimming, skating, and boating on Keuka Lake.
 And as a pilot, it made sense.
 In aviation’s earliest days, with no reliable network of airfields, a calm body of water was often easier to locate than a flat, clear span of earth for a safe landing.

-Following World War I, many American pilots were equally desperate to keep flying and to earn a living.
+Many American pilots returned from World War I equally desperate to keep flying and to earn a living.
 Barnstorming--performing death-defying aerial stunts for paying crowds--offered a way to do both.
-As surplus military Jennys were durable, reliable, and cheap, they became the quintessential barnstormer's plane and the first aircraft many Americans encountered.
+As surplus military Jennys were durable, reliable, and cheap, they became the quintessential barnstormer's plane and the first aircraft many civilian Americans encountered.

-By the time of his death in 1930, Glenn Curtiss was no longer a major player in the aviation industry.
-But the infrastructure Curtiss worked so hard to establish had taken firm root.
+Glenn Curtiss died in 1930, a wealthy man of 52.
+He was no longer a major player in the aviation industry, but the infrastructure he championed had taken firm root.
 This airfield near Chicago, one of several that bore his name, was established by the Curtiss Flying Service.
+Today, Curtiss is remembered as an architect of American aviation.